json420/degu/doc/tutorial.rst

 >>> len(b''.join(response_body(b''))) == 17  # 17 used below
 True

-Second, we'll define an RGI application that will return a response body using chunked transfer encoding if we ``POST /chunked``, and will return a body with a content-length if we ``POST /length``:
+Second, we'll define an RGI server application that will return a response body using chunked transfer encoding if we ``POST /chunked``, and that will return a body with a content-length if we ``POST /length``:

 >>> def rgi_io_app(session, request):
 ...     if len(request['path']) != 1 or request['path'][0] not in ('chunked', 'length'):